radish-es/casebook-property/content/casebook/governance/cpr.md

 facts: BC granted land to CPR to build a railway line.
 Traffic declined, and CPR proposed to redevelop the land for residential and commercial use or sell the land to the city.
 Instead, Vancouver passed a bylaw that designated the land for public use and transportation.
 issue: Whether the bylaw was ultra vires, and whether it amounted to de facto expropriaiton.
 held: For defendant.
 The bylaw was intra vires and did not constitute de facto expropriation, which involves both the acquisition of a beneficial interest and the removal of all reasonable uses of the property.
+description: BC granted land to CPR to build a railway line.
+Traffic declined, and CPR proposed to redevelop the land for residential and commercial use or sell the land to the city.
+Instead, Vancouver passed a bylaw that designated the land for public use and transportation.
 public: true
 sources:
   - source_name: CanLII